A commit was reverted at work. The commit was present in the repository history, but there was no trace of it in the GitHub file history log.

 689ae1c 1

-I expected the history to also have commits d779068
+I expected the history to also include commits d779068

 and 076dc52